 Joey Daccord posts second career shutout as Seattle topples Vegas 3-0 in Winter Classic

+The reaction from the crowd was deserved after the young Seattle Kraken goaltender shut out the defending Stanley Cup champions on one of the NHL's biggest stages.

+“It's truly the coolest thing in the world to have that support from them,” Daccord said.

-SEATTLE (AP) — Joey Daccord made 35 saves in his second career shutout, Eeli Tolvanen had a goal and an assist, and the Seattle Kraken beat the Vegas Golden Knights 3-0 on Monday in the NHL Winter Classic.
+Daccord made 35 saves in his second career shutout, Eeli Tolvanen had a goal and an assist, and the Kraken beat the Vegas Golden Knights 3-0 on Monday in the Winter Classic.

 Tolvanen scored his 10th of the season, redirecting Vince Dunn’s shot from the blue line early in the first period.
 Tolvanen picked up the assist on Will Borgen’s slap shot that beat Vegas goalie Logan Thompson early in the second.